Kering Award Finalist – Bella Gonshorovitz

-Today we profile our second Kering Award Finalist Bella Gonshorovitz, who has explored how far a fashion campaign can go in promoting certain aspects of sustainability.
+Kering Award Finalist Bella Gonshorovitz, explored how far a fashion campaign can go in promoting certain aspects of sustainability.
 Her focus was on Gucci and below we can hear more about her thinking behind the scenes and how being located in London shaped her thoughts.
 She tells us a little about her project for Gucci as part of the Kering Award for Sustainable Fashion 2017.

 Can you briefly explain your project?